dashpay/docs/docs/user/network/dash-evo-tool/index.rst

 .. note::

   You can also launch Dash Core manually without using the Dash Evo Tool.
-This may be necessary if you have Dash Core installed in a non-standard location.
+This may be necessary if Dash Core is installed in a non-standard location.

 .. figure:: img/network-selection.png
    :align: center